PowerLoom/pooler/README.md

 - To see logs for a specific process you can run `pm2 logs <Process Identifier>`
 - To see only error logs you can run `pm2 logs --err`

+## For Contributors
+We use [pre-commit hooks](https://pre-commit.com/) to ensure our code quality is maintained over time.
+For this contributors need to do a one-time setup by running the following commands.
+* Install the required dependencies using `pip install dev-requirements.txt`, this will setup everything needed for pre-commit checks.
+* Run `pre-commit install`

+Now, whenever you commit anything, it'll automatically check the files you've changed/edited for code quality issues and suggest improvements.

 ## Epoch Generation